HCL-TECH-SOFTWARE/domino-one-touch-setup/README.md

 # Validate a OTS JSON file

-The first step to validate the JSON file is to check if the JSON file has a valid JSON format.
+The first step to validate the JSON file is to check if the JSON file has a valid JSON format (for example using the JQ tool).
 In addition to this basic validation, the JSON file can be checked against the OTS schema shipped with Domino.

 The JSON schema file is located in the Domino binary directory.